The Mastiff Lab mix is a cross between the large Mastiff and the popular Labrador Retriever.

 This does not mean that you should keep your pooch locked up, though.
 Socialization is crucial for all dogs.
 Just avoid long romps at the dog park.

-Mastiff Lab Mix Health
+Mastiff Lab Mix Health and Care

 Like all dogs, the mastiff lab mix is prone to a few health problems.